Storage Provider FAQ

 docker remove es

-1. Then start a new container based on the new version of the es-node Docker image with the same command here.
-Just make sure the <version> in ghcr.io/ethstorage/es-node:<version> is correct.
+1. Then start a new container based on the new version of the es-node Docker image with the following command, just make sure the <version> in ghcr.io/ethstorage/es-node:<version> is correct:

 From source code